LKField/mdef/docs/term1/designStudio/designWK01.md

 ## Design Space

-Check out my Design Space
+Check out my Design Space which I will develop during the term to reflect my interests, design process, and trajectory in the course.
+The Design Space serves as a documentation and navigation tool for organizing, situating, and reflecting upon my personal design practice throughout the course.

 [Design Space](../designStudio/designSpace.md){ .md-button }